munners17/python-flask-app/README.md

 ## Create your final project webapp
 1. From the https://github.com/munners17/python-flask-app repo, click the *Use this template* button
 1. Name the repo after a webapp name related to your final project
-1. Choose a private repo
+1. Choose a private repo!
+	*Note:  Feel free to make your project repo public after projects have been turned in*
+1. Clone your newly created repo using your method of choice.

-## Install Flask
+## Build and Start Flask Container
-1. In the command line, move to our class repo
+1. In the command line, move to your previously cloned repo
-    * `cd docker/python-flask`
+    * `cd path/to/repo`
 1. Build the docker image `docker build -t munners17/python-flask .`
 1. Create a docker network to allow different docker containers to easily communicate with each other over an IP network.
 Then bind the existing mariadb container to the newly created network bridge.
     * `docker network create --driver=bridge db-network`